CHAPTER 2

 The following worksheet loads when you click on MS-Excel.

-The parts of this worksheet has been explained above, section 2.0.
+The parts of this worksheet have been explained above, section 2.0.
 The menus will be explained as we move along.
-The office button, operations button such as exit, minimize, maximize and restore remain the same as in Ms-Word.
+The Office button, operations buttons such as Exit, Minimize, Maximize, and Restore remain the same as in MS-Word.

 Image From EcoleBooks.com